 Adolf Hitler wrote Mein Kampf, a political manifesto, while serving time in prison for treason.
 Hitler blamed Germany’s disastrous economy on the Jewish race.
 After only serving nine months of a five-year sentence, Hitler, a mesmerizing speaker, drummed up enough political power and support to become Chancellor of Germany.
 His National Socialist Party (Nazi Party) took over and drastically changed Germany.

-These activities are meant to help students grasp daunting questions about what lead to the bureaucratic and systematic extermination of the Jews, Gypsies, homosexuals, and other individuals that the Nazis deemed “undesirable”.
+These activities are meant to help students grasp daunting questions about what lead to the bureaucratic and systematic extermination of the Jews, Romani, homosexuals, and other individuals that the Nazis deemed “undesirable”.
 Students will be able to represent the causes of the Holocaust and explain how the horrors of the Holocaust came to be.